 MaaS mobility as a service platform delivered

-Intellias set up a mature development team that has scaled our client’s engineering capacity in several respects:
+Intellias set up a mature development team that has scaled our client’s engineering capacity in several respects for smart mobility city solutions:

 - Data pipeline and routing engine